 Is taste taste most important to you?
 Then choose Fiji water.
 It is filtered naturally through volcanic rock by scientists.

 Are you looking for an all round good product that has the wow factor.
 Then I recommend VOSS water.
 The bottle design has a designer feel and the water has been curated with as much attention.

 Even though you might consider that most bottled water just tastes like they are “clean”, if you ever focus on the taste you will begin to notice that there are clearly distinguishable differences between different brands of bottled water.
 It is also interesting to note which specific brands are essentially recycled tap water.
 Most of the brands on this list do not suffer from this problem but this is usually the case for cheaper brands like a supermarket own label.

 It might also be of no surprise to you that some of the most expensive brands like VOSS and Mountain Valley came out on top of the taste tests although options like Pure Life are much cheaper but taste just as good.

 It is important to note that bottled water is not always the best way to get your drinking water as it comes at an enormous cost to the environment and your wallet (as costs of buying water that is bottled over the long term will add up).

 Also note that some plastic bottles contain harmful BPA’s that are linked to all sorts of bad health effects including cancer.

-Personally, I prefer using a portable charcoal glass water bottle which tastes great and naturally cleans water without risking your health in anyway.
-My favourite so far is Black + Blum Charcoal Filter Water Bottle, alternatively, if you’re at home consider using a water filter jug or install a reverse osmosis unit at your water source or taps.
+Personally, I prefer using a home water dispenserthat provides naturally filtered water without risking your health in anyway.
+My favourite so far is Crystal Quest CQPWC05900.
+Alternatively, you should also consider water filter bottle or water filter jug.